aaronbieber/singleservingphoto/_posts/2007-06-25-creative-commons-good-idea.markdown

 the intangible exposure I would gain from it, and of course my own sense of altrusim, I hoped to see a bit of traffic from my submission.

-Being the generous man that I am, I selected the "Creative Commons Attribution-ShareAlike 2.5 license":http://creativecommons.org/licenses/by-sa/2.5/ (the link leads to the "deed" page, conveniently available in about 30 languages), which means that you are free to copy, distribute, transmit, remix, and adapt the work as long as what you create from it carries the same license and
+Being the generous man that I am, I selected the [Creative Commons Attribution-ShareAlike 2.5 license](http://creativecommons.org/licenses/by-sa/2).5/ (the link leads to the "deed" page, conveniently available in about 30 languages), which means that you are free to copy, distribute, transmit, remix, and adapt the work as long as what you create from it carries the same license and